High Risk

 Reasons Your Square Account Was Deactivated

-Square reserves the right to deactivate any account it deems high-risk, as they may for any of the following reasons:
+Square reserves the right to deactivate any account it deems high-risk, as it may for any of the following reasons:

 X in circle.